azedeveloper/NanoCode/README.md

 ### Features:

 - Open and Save files with CTRL + O and CTRL + S.
-- Syntax Highlighting with the CodeMirror library.
+- Syntax Highlighting and a cool theme with the CodeMirror library.
 - The app is only 8.5mb at the moment!